davidorex/roo-clone/docs/Establish-Development-Context.md

         fc.path ASC
     LIMIT 20; -- Adjust limit as needed
     ```
-*   **Insights:** This query provides a list of recently changed Markdown files.
+*   **Insights:** This query provides a list of recent *change events* for Markdown files, showing the `git_status` (e.g., Added, Deleted, Modified) of each file *within that specific commit event*.
 Review the paths and commit messages to identify relevant planning or documentation.
+Note that this shows individual historical changes; to determine if a file is currently present at the branch tip, one would need to consider the sequence of all changes to that file path on the branch.
 This can help contextualize the code changes found in subsequent steps.

 ### Step 1b: Overview of All Recent Changes (Branch-Aware)